mcgnly/DeveloperDocumentation/Apple/FirstApp.md

 <li>Download the repository from <a href="https://github.com/relayr/apple-sdk">GitHub</a></li>
 <li>Open the <code>Relayr.workspace</code> in Xcode.</li>
 <li>Select a specific target from the workspace's targets.
 If you are developing for iOS, select <code>Relayr_iOS</code>; if you are developing for the Mac, select <code>Relayr_OSX</code>.</li>
-<li>Select the platform for your target.
-For Mac, there is only one choice (Mac); but for iOS, you can generate a framework for the simulator or for an iOS physical device.</li>
+<li>Select your target platform.
+For Mac, there is only one choice (Mac); for iOS, you can generate a framework for either the simulator or for an iOS physical device.</li>
-<li>Edit the schema to select the type of build you want: Debug, Release, Distribution.</li>
+<li>Edit the schema to select the type of build of your choice: Debug, Release, Distribution.</li>
 <li>Select <code>Product &gt; Build</code> from the Xcode top menu (or press ⌘+B).</li>
 <li>Grab your <code>.framework</code> file from the created <code>/bin</code> folder on the workspace directory.</li>
 </ol>